anthonyduong789/Project_archive/Digital Clock/design_doc.md

 instead of having a while loop we will use setinterval() which will keep calling the update function
 // design 3
+for this design I have encapsalte everything in a startfunction

+start function components

+1.Event handler that will operate handle when the button is clicked that goes to the control function

+[control function]
+will use a boolean as a means to see if the timer is in operation if it is not then will set the start the timer by setting a set interval of the update fucntion

+else if already in motion it will call stop function to stop the timer

+[update]will add a+=1 and update the html page
+[stop] will stop the timer and update html page